mattermost/docs/source/install/self-managed-changelog.md

  - Added a red destructive action color to the **Leave Channel** button in the channel header.

 #### Administration
- - A ``batchSize`` option has been added to the mattermost export CLI command to limit the number of items exported.
-By default, if it is not included, it exports all the posts.
+ - A ``batchSize`` option has been added to the ``mattermost export`` CLI command to limit the number of items exported.
+By default, if it is not included, it exports all posts.

 ### Bug Fixes
  - Fixed an issue with a nil point exception error during imports.